kubernetes/enhancements/keps/sig-api-machinery/5958-client-opt-out-managedfields/README.md

 #### Alpha

 - `ManagedFieldsOptOut` (server-side, in `kube-apiserver`): introduced at **Beta** feature-gate maturity, enabled by default.
-Recognizes the `drop=metadata.managedFields` `Accept` parameter for JSON and Protobuf across GET, LIST, WATCH, PUT, POST, and PATCH.
+Recognizes the `drop=metadata.managedFields` `Accept` parameter for JSON, Protobuf, and CBOR across GET, LIST, WATCH, PUT, POST, and PATCH.
 - `ManagedFieldsOptOutClient` (client-side, in `client-go`): introduced at **Alpha** feature-gate maturity, disabled by default.
 Controls whether in-tree clients (`kube-scheduler`, `kube-controller-manager`) send the `Accept` header to drop `managedFields`.

 #### Beta